 Report writing is an essential skill for a certified fire instructor.
 Reports need to be clear, concise, and above all, accurate.
 The development of new software tools has made this aspect of fire investigation easier.

-One of the best for report writing and case management software is Blaze Stack.
-Blaze Stack is designed to help fire investigators close cases faster with tools that streamline data collection, improve collaboration, and save time with automated report generation.
+Blazestack is one of the best report-writing and case-management software.
+It is designed to help fire investigators close cases faster with tools that streamline data collection, improve collaboration, and save time with automated report generation.

 Interviewing